Skip to main content

 Scrape the followers/following list of a public Twitter account

-With a reported, 211 million daily active users, Twitter has proven its worth in social media marketing.
+With a reported, 211 million daily active users, Twitter (officially known as X now) has proven its worth in social media marketing.
 Users on Twitter post an average of 6000 tweets every second, making it over 500 million tweets posted daily.
 All of this chatter and noise is a treasure chest full of valuable information for marketers, brands, researchers, and analysts.
 Marketers and brands often scrape Twitter data from specific accounts (influencers and competitors) to analyze engagement and plan effective strategies.

 Due to popular demand, this tutorial is the first in a series of tutorials that the Octoparse team has prepared for users with a need for Twitter data.